Egg Laying and Single Female Cockatiels

 After fertilization, the egg then moves into the 5th and last part of the oviduct, the uterus or shell gland.
 This is where the egg will spend the most time, from 20-26 hours.
 While in the uterus, a watery solution will be added to the egg, increasing the weight of the albumen.
 The actual shell itself, which is composed of about 95% calcium carbonate crystals, will also be formed around the bare egg in the uterus.
 The egg then passes into the cloaca and vent until it is laid by the hen.
 The process of egg laying, from ovary, (fertilization if male present), to development of shell to egg laying takes about 2-3 days.
 If your single female cockatiel lays 1 egg, more will be on the way.
 You can expect your female to lay 1 egg about every 48 hours (2 days). until a clutch of 2-8 eggs is laid.
 Cockatiels and other parrots are "indeterminate" egg layers.
 This means parrots do not lay a specific number of eggs.
 If an egg is lost, broken or removed, they will replace it by laying an another egg.

 Signs of Egg Laying Females getting ready to lay eggs will feel heavier, weigh more and their lower abdomen near the vent may feel firmer and look larger.
 When producing an egg, females will also start drinking much more water because eggs are made up of so much water.
-Chewing activity will also increase, as females start to shred more paper, perches, wood, toys etc. in preparation of a nest Females may also become very protective of their cage, backing up into a corner, chirping softly.
+Chewing activity will also increase, as females start to shred more paper, perches, wood, toys etc. in preparation of a nest.
+Females may also become very protective of their cage, backing up into a corner, chirping softly.
 Prior to and during the egg laying process, the female will have very large, loose and odorous droppings.
 This is also normal.
 Droppings are retained in the cloaca and they are eliminated by the female in the morning.
+A total absence of droppings indicate egg binding.
+Click Here.

 What to do When Eggs are Laid: Do NOT remove eggs from the cage.
-You can place the eggs on top of a non-looped wash cloth on the bottom of the cage, inside of a little basket, box or other container that has been lined with white paper towels.
-This will make your single bird more comfortable and it will prevent the eggs from rolling around.
+You can place the eggs on top of a non-looped wash cloth on the bottom of the cage, or inside of a little basket, box or other container that has been lined with white paper towels.
+This will make your bird more comfortable and it will prevent the eggs from rolling around.
 If an egg breaks or your bird starts pecking at them, remove the eggs and replace them with white marbles or wooden dummy eggs.
 Clean the area thoroughly to prevent bacteria from growing.
 Allow your single cockatiel to nest (sit) on the eggs for 21-30 days.
 Cockatiels and other parrots are "indeterminate" egg layers.
 This means that the species does not lay a set number of eggs.
 If 1 egg is lost, broken or removed, a cockatiel will just replace it by laying another egg.
 If you remove the eggs, your bird will go right into another breeding cycle and start laying more eggs.
 This will lead to chronic egg laying.
-Sometimes cockatiels wait until a few eggs are laid before they begin nesting on them.
+The average size clutch for a cockatiel is 2-8 eggs.
+Sometimes cockatiels wait until a few eggs are laid before nesting on them.
 So don't throw out eggs if your bird is initially ignoring them.

 What Stops Egg Laying?: The hormone prolactin is needed to stop the egg laying cycle in a female cockatiel.
 When the first egg is laid, her level of prolactin is low.
 The level will increase with each additional egg laid and the amount of time she nests on the eggs.
 (Source: Facts on Hormones: Exotic Bird Report, Psittacine Research, Univ. of Calif.
 Vol 2, Number 3.)The University of California also reported that clutch size is influenced by hormones and that clutch size can be controlled to a certain extent.
 If one egg is removed from the female' s nest, 1 additional egg will be laid, increasing the clutch size.
 If 1 additional egg is placed in the nest each time the female lays an egg, clutch size is reduced by 1 egg.
 (Source: Facts on Hormones: Exotic Bird Report, Psittacine Research, Univ. of Calif.
 Vol 2, Number 3.)

-Chronic Egg Laying and Health Problems Cockatiels living in the wild only produce 1 or 2 clutches of eggs each year.
+Chronic Egg Laying (Chronic Reproductive Syndrome) and Health Problems.
+Cockatiels living in the wild only produce 1 or 2 clutches of eggs each year.
 More than 2 clutches would be considered unnatural.
 Chronic egg laying in pet cockatiels is described as laying more than 2 clutches of eggs per year.
 The stress and physical demands of excessive egg laying include some of the following health problems.

 • Malnutrition.